PPE Doesn't Fit Women & It's Endangering Them

 A spokesperson for the Department of Health and Social Care told Refinery29 in a statement: "The safety of our staff is paramount and we are working around the clock to ensure PPE is delivered as quickly as possible to those on the frontline.

-"PPE is designed to be unisex and offer protection for both genders, although some products are available in different sizes to enable fit to both small and larger frames."
+"PPE is designed to be unisex, although some products are available in different sizes to enable fit to both small and larger frames."

 Women’s importance in the NHS cannot be understated and they should receive all the protections they need to be able to treat patients safely.
 Even against the backdrop of wider issues — the lack of PPE in general, the pandemic as a whole — their concerns should not be sidelined.